-The start of 2017 brought about a bunch of announcements at Disney World, including a new Magic Kingdom opening procedure.
+The start of 2017 brought about a bunch of announcements at Disney World, including a change to the Magic Kingdom opening procedure.
 Prior to the change, guests gathered eagerly in front of the WDW Railroad Train Station to await the arrival of the Mayor, the Family of the Day, the Main Street dancers and a train full of characters.

 There were some flaws with this opening, however.
 The space available for guests to watch was small, and if you didn’t get there early there was a chance you wouldn’t even make it through the turnstiles before park opening.